|

 Ingredient Notes

-• Egg and milk – These ingredients help bind the meatball mixture and keep the texture moist and tender.
-Let the breadcrumb mixture soak briefly so it can fully hydrate before adding the meat.
+• Egg, milk, and breadcrumbs – These ingredients help bind the meatball mixture and keep the texture moist and tender.
+Let the breadcrumb mixture soak briefly to fully hydrate before adding the meat.

 • Garlic – Fresh minced garlic adds savory depth and a little bite to the meatballs themselves, balancing the sweetness of the final sauce.